mcorino/firm/README.md

 serialize (and deserialize) these as their scoped string names.
 Customized property setters can be used to resolve Class objects from these names if really needed.

-FIRM also supports a simple scheme to provide (de-)serialization support for user defined classes.
+Serialization support for user defined classes is available through a simple DSL scheme.

-FIRM provides object aliasing support for JSON and XML in a similar fashion as the standard support provided by YAML.
+FIRM provides object aliasing support for JSON and XML in a similar fashion as the standard support provided by YAML.<br>

-FIRM also automatically recognizes and handles cyclic references of aliasable objects.
+In addition FIRM automatically recognizes and handles cyclic references of aliasable objects.

+FIRM serialization is also thread safe and supports re-entrancy (i.e. nested serialization).

 ## Installing FIRM